witnet/witnet-solidity-bridge/README.md

   - _output_:
     - *_id*: the unique identifier of the data request.

-- **witnetUpgradeDataRequest**:
+- **witnetUpgradeRequest**:
   - _description_: call to the WRB's `upgradeDataRequest` method to increment the total reward of the data request by adding more value to it.
 The new request reward will be increased by `msg.value` minus the difference between the former tally reward and the new tally reward.
   - _inputs_:
     - *_id*: the unique identifier of the data request.
     - *_tallyReward*: the new tally reward.
 Needs to be equal or greater than the former tally reward.